-Michael’s previous roles include CEO of the Health Issues Centre, CEO of Australian Diabetes Professionals Organisation and Principal Adviser to the Australian Divisions of General Practice (Canberra).
+Michael’s previous roles include General Manager of EACH, CEO of the Health Issues Centre, CEO of Australian Diabetes Professionals Organisation and Principal Adviser to the Australian Divisions of General Practice (Canberra).

 Sally was born in Yarra Junction and has lived in Gladysdale for most of her life.
 Her working life has been devoted to community building, particularly in education, training and community services.
 She was the CEO of Cire Services formerly Upper Yarra Community House for twenty two years, and represented the community education sector on a range of peak bodies and government boards.
 She now works as an education consultant.

 She has tertiary qualifications in education and community development, including a Masters in Education.
 Sally has been the Secretary of the Yarra Junction Football Netball Club for nine years, and is also a member of the Upper Yarra Secondary College School Council.
 She is married to Tony Aulich, ex policeman from Warburton, and she has four adult children of whom she is extremely proud.

 Elizabeth currently works at Tintern Girls Grammer School in Ringwood coordinating the Education Support Department.
 For the past 14 years Elizabeth has undertaken further tertiary studies in Behavioural Science and Psychology and has recently completed a Master of Teacher in Special Educationirls Grammer School in Ringwood coordinating the Education Support Department.